learn-co-curriculum/react-hooks-data-fetching/README.md

 So far though, we've been restricted to displaying information organized by the React app itself.
 In this lesson, we're going to go a step further and incorporate remote data into our React apps.
-Using fetch requests to APIs, we can build dynamic, responsive apps around data that is provided to us remotely.
+Using `fetch` requests to APIs, we can build dynamic, responsive apps around data that is provided to us remotely.

-## Objectives

-- Introduce the use of `fetch` within components
-- Consider some of the best places to include `fetch` in our React app

-## Using `fetch` Within React
+## Fetching Data in React Components

 For a minute, consider how a site like [Instagram][insta] works.
 If you've got an account on Instagram, when you visit the site, you'll see an endless scroll